Change Point Detection of Events in Molecular Simulations using dupin: Results

 \subsection{Online Detection}

-The above outlined event detection approach can also be used for online detection (i.e.\ while the particle trajectories are still being generated).
+Another novelty enabled by \pkg{dupin} is the ability to perform online detection of events with approaches outlined above.
+Online detection is the process of detecting events while the particle trajectories are still being generated.
+This approach is useful in cases where responses to events are desired or when the generated trajectory is too large to be stored in memory.
 In online detection, the \textit{detection} step is applied on-the-fly to the set of frames generated up until the moment of detection.
 This set of frames can extend to the beginning of the trajectory or be a sliding window of the last $N$ generated frames.
 To use \pkg{dupin} online, a predefined set of features is calculated on-the-fly at the desired frequency leading to a continuous application of \textit{generate} to \textit{aggregate} steps.
 If using a sliding window rather than the whole trajectory, the order parameters are placed into a ``first-in first-out'' (FIFO) queue, so that the sliding window moves with the time evolution of the data.
 Sliding window is the preferred approach for online detection, due to improved performance and easier CPD setup for detection.
 Using the queue approach allows CPD to be run on only part of the trajectory, which dramatically speeds up detection, making it more viable for online use.
 Each time a new frame is added to the signal, CPD can be run on the current data in the queue.
 The algorithm works best when the window size is commensurate with the size of a single event.
 Either way, \pkg{dupin} should be run with the assumption that we are expecting to detect up to one event.
 However, in practice we run CPD up to a change point set size of approximately four as any elbow detection scheme will need some points beyond the elbow to detect it.
 To detect multiple events, the queue should be cleared after detecting an event.
 If this is not done that event will continue to be detected in consecutive runs, leading to undesirable behavior.